iucau/iuca-network/Practice/Labs.md

 2. Create a simple network from two computers.
 Study the Packet Tracer UI.

+3. Add a server.
+Try to connect both the machines to the server.

+4. Use a switch to connect all the machines together.
+Configure the machines and use the `ping` utility to check connections on all nodes.

+5. Try to replace the switch with a hub.
+Analyze the network.

+6. Return back using the switch.
+Setup the server to assign ip addresses automatically.

+7. Add another network of machines.
+Try to connect it to the current network.

 ### Documentation for Helpfull Unix Tools

     man ls